Limmen/AgentProgramming/hw2/README.md

 ---

-In the second shell start 3 curator agents with name *curator-agent-id* that connects with the main container on localhost port 1099:
+In the second shell start a curator agents with name *curator-agent-1* that connects with the main container on localhost port 1099:

 `./curator.sh localhost curator-agent 3`

+Then enter the desired strategy of the agent by picking one of the listed strategies

 ---

-In the third shell start 3 tourguide agents with name *tourguide-agent-id* that connects with the main container on localhost port 1099:
+In the third shell start a curator agents with name *curator-agent-2* that connects with the main container on localhost port 1099:

-`./tourguide.sh localhost tourguide-agent 3`
+`./curator.sh localhost curator-agent 3`

+Then enter the desired strategy of the agent by picking one of the listed strategies

 ---

-In the fourth shell start a profiler agent with name *profiler-agent-1* that connects with the main container on localhost port 1099:
+In the fourth shell start a curator agents with name *curator-agent-3* that connects with the main container on localhost port 1099:

-`./profiler.sh localhost profiler-agent-1`
+`./curator.sh localhost curator-agent 3`

+Then enter the desired strategy of the agent by picking one of the listed strategies

 ---

-Now you can interact with the profiler through the profiler shell and do the following:

-* Initialize User profile
-* Search for tourguides
-* Select tourguides
-* Receive and print virtual tours from tourguides
-* Visit artifacts in vitual tours

-You can also add more curators/tourguides/profilers.

-**Note**: A default art-gallery is created upon startup which contain arts of the following genres: painting, sculpture, conceptual art, street art, digital art

-If you initialize the profiler with other interest than those, you wont find any suited virtual tours.
-(This can easily be extended in future by making the Curator agent interactive and able to add art-artifacts dynamically.
+In the fifth shell start a artistmanager agent with name *artistmanager-agent-1* that connects with the main container on localhost port 1099:

+`./artistmanager.sh localhost artistmanager-agent-1`

+Then choose what good to auction and initial price, rate of reduction and reserved price to use

+---

+For the first CFP received for each auction the curator agent will ask the user to choose a valuation of the good, if no valuation is entered before timeout then a default valuation is chosen.

+When the auction is closed the artistmanager agent will ask you to start a new auction.

 ## Commands

 **build**